Sulwe by Lupita Nyong'o (Book)

-Lupita Nyong'o is now a published author, and her children's picture book Sulwe — which means star in her native language Luo — sends a powerful and much-needed message to girls of color.
-The 48-page book, to be released on Oct.
-15, focuses on the heartwarming and whimsical story of a young girl named Sulwe who goes on a journey to discover her own unique beauty.
+In 2019, Lupita Nyong'o became a published author after releasing her children's book, Sulwe — which means star in her native language Luo — a story that sends a powerful and much-needed message to girls of color.
+The 48-page New York Times bestselling picture book focuses on the heartwarming and whimsical story of a young girl named Sulwe who goes on a journey to discover her own unique beauty.
+And now, families can follow along with an audiobook version of Sulwe narrated by Lupita herself!

 "As a little girl reading, I had all of these windows into the lives of people who looked nothing like me."